g00dnlght/getSpawnPoints/README.md

 # Install:

-In the resources folder, create a folder & extract the contents of the downloaded zip into the new folder (you can name the folder whatever you want, in my case I named the folder getSpawnPoints so you can type "start getSpawnPoints" in your console to start the resource).
+In the resources folder, create a folder & extract the contents of the downloaded zip into the new folder (you can name the folder whatever you want, in my case I named the folder getSpawnPoints so you can type "start getSpawnPoints" in your console to start the resource.)

 # Usage: